coreemu/core/doc/usage.rst

 .. index:: CEL

+.. |cel| image:: figures/cel.*

-The Check Emulation Light, or CEL, is located in the bottom right-hand corner of the status bar in the CORE GUI.
+The |cel| Check Emulation Light, or CEL, is located in the bottom right-hand corner of the status bar in the CORE GUI.
 This is a yellow icon that indicates one or more problems with the running emulation.
 Clicking on the CEL will invoke the CEL dialog.